Research and analysis

 On 21 November 2025, the government published an options assessment to support the consultation on how this new duty could be implemented effectively, while minimising the burden on employers.

-The Regulatory Policy Committee has rated the options assessment as ‘fit for purpose’.
-This is based on its scrutiny of the evidence and analysis supporting the case for why regulation is considered to be necessary.
+The Regulatory Policy Committee (RPC) gave a ‘green’ rating to the options assessment on 12 November 2025.
+This means that we considered it to be fit for purpose based on our scrutiny of the evidence and analysis supporting the case for why regulation is necessary.

 Updates to this page